yo-who-this/r18-dumps-explorer/README.md

 # r18-dumps-explorer

-A local database explorer for browsing, searching, and bookmarking [r18.dev](https://r18.dev) database dumps in an organised HTML viewer — entirely offline, no server required.
+A local database explorer for browsing, searching, and bookmarking [r18.dev](https://r18.dev) database dumps in an organised HTML viewer — entirely local, no server required.

 ---